 Therefore virulence factors are the major topic in medical research which will help to create new treatments and vaccines.

-Before we know about the virulence factors first of all we need to know how a pathogen infects a host or how pathogenicity of a pathogen works.
-During infection, a pathogen follows these following steps;
+Before we know about the virulence factors first of all we need to know how a pathogen infects a host or how the pathogenicity of a pathogen works.
+During infection, a pathogen follows the following steps;

 1 Adherence and Colonization

-In this step, pathogen gets attached to the host cell surface.
+In this step, the pathogen gets attached to the host cell surface.